 - 1) Contact Information of person responsible for this submission.
-Verify that the contact information is correct, and make any necessary changes. - 2) Report the number of paid staff, in full-time equivalents (FTEs), funded by RWHAP during the given reporting period.
-You may enter up to two decimal places.
+Verify that the contact information is correct and make any necessary changes. - 2) Report the number of paid staff, in full-time equivalents (FTEs), funded by RWHAP during the given reporting period.
+Enter up to two decimal places.
 Enter a zero if there are no paid staff.